Immune Systems: From Molecules to Populations

 Infection: Biology, Burden, Policy

 This course will examine fundamental determinants of human microbe interaction at the biological and ecological levels.
 The focus will be on major global infectious diseases, their burden of illness and policy challenges for adequate prevention and control.
 Each infectious agent will be discussed in terms of its biology, mechanisms of pathogenesis, and epidemiology, as well as strategies for its control.
 Specific emphasis will be placed on the public health aspects of each disease.
-Prerequisite: MOL 101/214/215, or permission of instructor.
-Two 90-minute lectures.
+Prerequisite: MOL 101, MOL 214, or permission of instructor.
+One three-hour lecture.

-This course will consider the principles, development, outcomes and future directions of therapeutic application of biotechnology, with particular emphasis on the interplay between basic research and clinical experience.
+This course will consider the principles, development, outcomes and future directions of therapeutic applications of biotechnology, with particular emphasis on the interplay between basic research and clinical experience.
 Topics to be discussed include production of hormones and other therapeutic proteins, gene therapy, oncolytic viruses, and stem cells.
 Reading will be from the primary literature.
-Prerequisite: MOL 214/215.
+Prerequisite: MOL 214.

 Neuroimmunology: Immune Molecules in Normal Brain Function and Neuropathology